-- All material acquired under a bench fee or equipment grant of the FWO shall become the property of the university.
+- All material acquired with a grant for consumables/equipment of the FWO shall become the property of the university.

-- The host institution is the employer of staff remunerated under research projects.
+- The host institution is the employer of staff remunerated on research projects.

-- Supervisors and co-supervisors are not allowed any remuneration or accumulation with a remuneration under a research project.
+- Supervisors and co-supervisors are not allowed any remuneration or accumulation with a remuneration on a research project.

 - You agree with the Research Integrity Clause

-- Your application is submitted to a number of these referees for evaluation.
+- Your application is submitted to a number of external referees for evaluation.

-- The Jury reports to the Board of Trustees.
+- The panel reports to the board of trustees.

 - You can ask for feedback on the decision.